databio/pepatac/docs/install.md

 wget http://big.databio.org/refgenomes/rCRSd_170502.tgz
 ```

+## 2.2: Download or create annotation files

-In order to calculate TSS enrichments, you will need a TSS annotation file in your reference genome directory too.
-You may generate that using the following commands:
+To calculate TSS enrichments, you will need a [TSS annotation file](http://big.databio.org/refgenomes/) in your reference genome directory.
+If a pre-built version for your genome of interest isn't present, you can quickly create that file yourself.
+In the reference genome directory, you can perform the following commands for in this example, `hg38`:
 ```
-wget -O hg38_TSS_full.txt.gz http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/refGene.txt.gz
+wget -O hg38_TSS_full.txt.gz http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/refGene.txt.gz \
 zcat hg38_TSS_full.txt.gz | \
   awk  '{if($4=="+"){print $3"\t"$5"\t"$5"\t"$4"\t"$13}else{print $3"\t"$6"\t"$6"\t"$4"\t"$13}}' | \
   LC_COLLATE=C sort -k1,1 -k2,2n -u > hg38_TSS.tsv
 ```

+We also have [downloadable pre-built genome annotation files](http://big.databio.org/pepatac/) for `hg38`, `hg19`, `mm10`, and `mm9` that you can use to annotate the reads and peaks.
+These files annotate 3' and 5' UTR, Exonic, Intronic, Intergenic, Promoter, and Promoter Flanking Regions of the corresponding genome as indicated in Ensembl or UCSC.
+Simply move the corresponding genome annotation file into the `pepatac/anno` folder.
+Once present in the `pepatac/anno` folder you don't need to do anything else as the pipeline will look there automatically.
+Alternatively, you can use the `--anno-name` pipeline option to directly point to this file when running.
+You can also [learn how to create a custom annotation file](howto/create-annotation-file.md) to calculate coverage using your own features of interest.

 ---

-## 2.2: Configure the pipeline
+## 2.3: Configure the pipeline

 Once you've obtained assemblies for all genomes you wish to use, you must point the pipeline to where you store these.
 You can do this in two ways, either: 1) with an environment variable, or 2) by adjusting a configuration option.
 The pipeline looks for genomes stored in a folder specified by the `resources.genomes` attribute in the [pipeline config file](https://github.com/databio/pepatac/blob/master/pipelines/pepatac.yaml).
 By default, this points to the shell variable `GENOMES`, so all you have to do is set an environment variable to the location of your [refgenie genomes](https://github.com/databio/refgenie):